connervieira/Marathon/DOCUMENTATION.md

 ### Editing Employees

-If you'd like to update an employee's information, you can do so by overwriting them with the edit function.
-To edit an employee, simply enter their ID number in the 'ID Number' field, and re-enter their information, adjusting it where necessary.
-This will allow you to change an employee's information without changing their ID number.
+If you'd like to update an employee's information, you can do so by clicking the "Edit" button below an employee's information.
+All of the employee's information will automatically populate the edit form, excluding their password.
+To leave the password unchanged, simply leave the password field blank.

 ## Verifying Shift Verification Hashes